luricl/dogs_recognition/README.md

 * the model definition and training
 * the model evaluation (still in development)

-The dogfacenet-dev folder contains the developer version of the code.
-Model evaluation (verification, recognition, clustering, ROC curve, observation on the heatmap, ...) is in developer folder.
-It will be transfer in stable folder soon.
-The main dev version is in dogfacenet-dev/dogfacenet_v12-dev.ipynb jupyter notebook file.

 The rest of the project contains:

 * (data: the images of the project) not available right now...
 * dogfacenet: stable version of the DogFaceNet project.
     * dogfacenet: dataset loading, model definiton and training
     * offline/online_training: function for triplet generation
-* dogfacenet-dev: the main part, it contains the code on dog face verification and on face alignment (in dogfacenet/labelizer).
-    * labelizer: contains the data-preprocessing function after labeling the images using VIA
-        * copy_images: copies the images from the output folder of VIA to the input folder of DogFaceNet
-        * transform_csv_to_clean_format: edits the output csv file from VIA to a adapted format
-        * align_face: aligns copied faces using the edited csv file
-    * dogfacenet-*dataset*: different tries on different dataset
-    * dogfacenet_v*version_number*: the different version of the code on dog pictures
-    * triplet_preprocessing: triplets linked functions
-        * triplets definition
-        * triplets augmentation
-        * hard triplets definition
 * output:
     * (model: the trained models not available right now...)
     * history: the convergence curves